 Picnic with doggies at Crissy field

 Although there are several dog friendly popular hotels in downtown San Francisco around Union square, this is one of the most crowded and touristy spots of the city and is anything but peaceful!
 As a resident dog mom, I highly recommend staying away from San Francisco’s downtown if you are visiting with your dog.
 It is just so noisy, loud and chaotic!

-Some of the best dog friendly beaches in northern California lie south of San Francisco and several of them are to be found in the beach towns of Pacifica, Moss Beach, Montara, El Granada, Half Moon Bay and Pescadero dotting the coastline in San Mateo county.
+Some of the best dog friendly beach towns in northern California lie south of San Francisco, such as Pacifica, Moss Beach, Montara, El Granada, Half Moon Bay (a very dog friendly beach town) and Pescadero as you drive down Highway 1 towards Carmel.
 These are wonderful places to surf with Half Moon Bay being home to the Bay Area’s grand Pumpkin festival that attracts crazy crowds every fall.
 The dog friendly beaches here are as follows:

 a) Pacifica State beach (Linda Mar): Dogs are allowed on-leash at this most popular beach in Pacifica.
 There is a daily parking fee of $7 per vehicle.

 b) Esplanade beach: This beach gets completely wet, come high tide and is the only beach in Pacifica that allows dogs to be off-leash (only on the north end).
 Dogs must be on-leash everywhere else.